SOL1archive/KoGrammar/README.md

 A Project for **Introduction to Text Processing(LIS3813)**

-Please keep in mind that the licenses applied to code and model parameters are different.
+Please keep in mind that the licenses applied to codes and model parameters are **different**.